This post may contain affiliate links.

 - Pour the rocks into the tank.
 The rocks should properly cover the tank surface.
 Then, add your tank decorations.

 - Add a filter to your tank.
 You may want to get a foam cover for your filter intake if you have a strong filter.
 Strong filters can sometimes such up snails, so you want to prevent this by using a foam cover.
 You also want to add the cartridge that comes with your tank filter to your filter.

 - Place the filter accordingly.
 Then, add more water to your water tank.
 Add 5 drops of prime to your tank water.

 - Add snails to your tank.
 Drop them into the water gently, and sprinkle some fish food onto the tank water.

 - Turn on your tank’s LED lighting.
 You also want to turn on your tank filter.
 Enjoy your new tank!

 If you’re bringing home new snails from the pet store, refer back to the plastic bag method we’ve mentioned earlier.
 Before you drop your snails into the tank water, ensure that the water’s pH level is suitable for the snails.
 Snails like living in pH water between 7 and 8, and temperatures around 65–83°F (18.33–28.33°C).

 To test your tank’s water pH, use an electronic pH meter.
 You can easily buy the device online.

 You can use an airstone to check your water pH.
 Drop an airstone into your water tank.
-Leave the water tank alone in the next 48 hours.
+Leave the water tank alone for the next 48 hours.

 Adding Fish to the Tank